 Celery is a plant, and usually when you purchase it, you are buying the entire plant.
 It is connected at the bottom, and there is a leafy top.

-So.
-Break off a stalk near where they are all connected.
-You will notice that the main part of your stalk is green and the end is a white color.
+So break off a stalk near where they are all connected.
+You will notice that the main part of your stalk is green and that the end is white in color.
 Trim off the end of the stalk as close to the green as possible.

 You'll find step-by-step picture instructions below!

 Since this is the entire plant, you will need to rinse some dirt from the bottom of the stalk.
 This is done by running cool water over the stalk and maybe rubbing stubborn pieces until they fall off.

 Take a sharp knife and begin by splitting the stalk down the middle.
 Start at one end and cut from one end to the other.

 You will divide each piece the long way three or four times.